 Water quality impacts were the most numerous reported, with most respondents reporting ash the in water as the cause of the impacts noted.
-78% of respondents (N = 28) stated that they were completely confident that the water quality impact was linked to bushfires.
+82% of respondents (N = 27) stated that they were completely confident that the water quality impact was linked to bushfires.
 Most reports were of debris in the water (N = 12), followed by a general water quality decrease (N = 9; Figure 27).

-47% of respondents (N = 17) reported that no remediation measures have been implemented to treat the water quality impact, to their knowledge.

-Nevertheless, 22% of respondents (N = 8) reported that the water quality was treated by opening the affected estuary, sediment control techniques, or volunteers cleaning up the affected area.
-Between the measures reported were the deployment of sediment management devices such as coir logs and blankets, removal of ash and debris from popular shorelines, or clean-ups by volunteers.
+45% of respondents (N = 15) reported that no remediation measures have been implemented to treat the water quality impact, to their knowledge.
+Nevertheless, 21% of respondents (N = 7) reported that the water quality was treated by opening the affected estuary, sediment control techniques, or volunteers cleaning up the affected area.
+Between the measures reported were the deployment of sediment management devices such as coir logs and blankets.
 However, only one respondent reported that the technique employed was effective (the removal of ash and debris), while the others were only partially effective or ineffective.